DecisionsDev/decisions-on-kafka/Readme.md

 ## Scenario Running

-According to the sub-scenario we'll use several Client Applications sending one or many payload to several Business Applications. the Client Application is a JSE Applications whi00ch sends a payload with information about the Borrower and a Loan Request, and wait for the approval or a reject of his loan request.
+According to the sub-scenario we'll use several Client Applications sending one or many payload to several Business Applications. the Client Application is a JSE Applications which sends a payload with information about the Borrower and the Loan Request, and wait for the approval or a reject of his loan request.
-The Business Application is a JSE ODM execution server in Memory application, which execute the payload against ODM loan validation sample ruleset and then returns a result which should be approved or reject to JSE Client Application.
+The Business Application is a JSE ODM execution server in Memory application, which executes the payload against ODM loan validation sample ruleset and then returns a result to the JSE Client Application which should be approved or reject .

 ### Sub-scenario 1 : 2 Client Applications Sending payload to 1 Business Application and waiting for the result.
-The goal of this sub-scenario is to show that each client Application got the right answer for his payload it sent to the Business Application.
+The goal of this sub-scenario is to show that each Client Application got the right answer for his payload it sent to the Business Application.

 ![use case 1](docs/images/usecase1.png)